"Vision training VR headset and tablet app showing performance metrics"

 Introduction

 In this article we’ll dig into the science, practical exercises, modern devices and apps, real-world evidence, and a step-by-step 8-week program you can try at home.
-If you want to improve focus, reaction time, eye tracking, or reduce digital eye strain using brain-centric methods rather than (or alongside) lenses and surgery — read on.
+If you want to improve focus, reaction time, eye tracking, or reduce digital eye strain using brain-centric methods rather than (or alongside) lenses and surgery — read on and explore our Vision Biohacking HUB.
 This is evidence-minded, practical, and written for people who want to take action.

 Key components: